Mental Health Facilities Lubbock, TX

 Sunrise Canyon Hospital

-Sunrise Canyon Hospital is a mental health treatment center in Lubbock, TX, located at 1950 Aspen Avenue, 79408 zip code area.
-Sunrise Canyon Hospital provides telemedicine/telehealth and hospital inpatient treatment.
-Sunrise Canyon Hospital offers activity therapy, psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
+Sunrise Canyon Hospital is a mental health clinic in Lubbock, Texas, located at 1950 Aspen Avenue, 79408.
+Sunrise Canyon Hospital offers telemedicine/telehealth and hospital inpatient treatment.
+Sunrise Canyon Hospital provides psychotropic medication, group therapy and activity therapy to young adults, adults and seniors 65 or older.
 Sunrise Canyon Hospital also supports clients referred from the court/judicial system.
-Additional services at Sunrise Canyon Hospital consist of suicide prevention services, integrated primary care services and court-ordered outpatient treatment.
+Some other services provided by Sunrise Canyon Hospital include case management, integrated primary care services and court-ordered outpatient treatment.

 Sunrise Canyon Outpatient Services